RuFerdZ/Cookies/Readme.md

 ## About

-Database for this project was originally hosted on DigitalOcean and we have to take the server down after the viva becouse it's costing us.
-So the webapp won't be working after the viva day.
-If you want to see the working version go to the img directory which contains screenshots
+Database for this project was originally hosted on DigitalOcean and we have to take the server down after the viva because it's costing us.
+So the web app won't be working after the viva day.
+If you want to see the working version go to the img directory which contains screenshots.

+If you want to run this project locally, edit the constances in db.php and import the `CookieJar.sql` to your mysql server

-## Work Bread-down Structure
+## Work Break-down Structure

 ```
 Anjalika De Silva